 To address that goal, the City has included fair housing education projects in many of our annual action plans.
-In PY 2021, the City entered into a Memorandum of Understanding (MOU) with CNY Fair Housing to act as the City's qualified Fair Housing Enforcement Agency and to conduct the 2021 Fair Housing Education Project that the City included in its PY 2020 Annual Action Plan.
-The contract period ran from January 1, 2021 to December 31, 2021.
+In December 2021, the City entered into a Memorandum of Understanding (MOU) with CNY Fair Housing to act as the City's qualified Fair Housing Enforcement Agency and to conduct the Fair Housing Education 2021 project that the City included in its PY 2021 Annual Action Plan.

+The original contract period ran from January 1, 2022 to December 31, 2022.
 The scope of services included Fair Housing Education and Marketing as well as complaint intake.
+The City and CNY Fair Housing mutually agreed to extend the contract period to May 31, 2023 to allow CNY Fair Housing extra time to expend all of the funds programmed for advertising.

-CNY Fair Housing conducted a training session geared towards service providers and tenants on December 1, 2021 and a training session geared toward landlords on December 15, 2021, both online via Zoom, to complete the education component.
+CNY Fair Housing conducted training session geared toward landlords on November 16, 2022 and a training session geared towards service providers and tenants on November 17, 2022, both online via Zoom, to complete the education component.
 Both sessions were later published on Facebook Live.
-CNY Fair Housing reported that the total reach (Zoom plus FB Live) was 128 for the Service Provider session and 56 for the Landlord session.
+CNY Fair Housing reported that the total reach was nine (9) people for the Service Provider session and six (6) for the Landlord session.